connectsolutions/best-practices/js/Backbone.md

 3. Module Router

-  - Module routers should listen to router events and react to the events that are relevant to their area of concern in the application
+  - Module routers should listen to router events and react to the events that are relevant to their area of concern in the application.

   - It should create and maintain relative collections in memory.